ankaAR/bestiario5e/_creatures/sea-hag.md

 ***Claws.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 10 (2d6 + 3) puntos de daño cortante.

-***Death Glare.*** The hag targets one frightened creature she can see within 30 ft. of her.
+***Death Glare.*** The hag targets one asustado creature she can see within 30 ft. of her.
 If the target can see the hag, it must succeed on a DC 11 Wisdom saving throw against this magic or drop to 0 hit points.

 ***Illusory Appearance.*** The hag covers herself and anything she is wearing or carrying with a magical illusion that makes her look like an ugly creature of her general size and humanoid shape.
 The effect ends if the hag takes a bonus action to end it or if she dies.